von Willebrand Factor (Recombinant)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Blood clots have happened with von willebrand factor.
-Tell your doctor if you have ever had a blood clot.
-Talk with your doctor.
+- Blood clots have happened with von willebrand factor (recombinant).
+Sometimes, blood clots like heart attack and stroke have happened.
+Talk with the doctor.

 - Call the doctor right away if the normal dose does not work as well.